Subscribe

 Caring for Laminate Flooring

-Some types of cleaners aren’t meant for use on laminate flooring.
+When using cleaners, it’s important to note that some aren’t meant for use on laminate flooring.
 For example, oil soap can leave streaks on the surface of laminate flooring, and pine-scented cleaners often leave a residue behind.
 Vinegar-based products can damage the protective coating on the top of laminate flooring.

 Laminate Flooring Care Guide